stevemidway/DAR-2021/Assignment_2.md

 where the data were found and how they were evaluated prior to use.
 At least one paragraph should be dedicated to each data source going into the database, and why it was selected and how it was evaluated for inclusion.
+Please use data from completely different sources and not three queries from the same database.
+(The objective is to merge data that have never seen each other before.)
 Include a figure indicating the different data types and the relationships between them.
 Include 2–3 pages with one figure per page of the exploratory figures described above.
 Include a caption below each figure.
 Figures will not be graded on command of figure-making in R, but they should convey the point you are trying to make.
 Finally, include code that you used to merge the datasets and create the figures, such that I could recreate your work.

 **This assignment is due by 9am on February 17, 2021.
 Please submit the assignment via email in a Markdown-compiled document that includes code